softlion/XamSvg-Samples/README.md

 ...
 ```

+Trick: you can add more than one assembly by using the ResourceAssemblies property instead.

 3. Add your svg files

-Create a folder "images" at the root of your shared or PCL project (ie the project containing the App.cs file), put your svg files there (make sure they have the .svg extension), and set their build type to "embedded resource".
+Create a folder "images" at the root of your shared or PCL project (ie the project containing the App.cs file), put your svg files there.
+Make sure they have the .svg extension.
+And set their build action type to "embedded resource".

 4. Add an svg image control